Dibenjikewin Oganawenjikeg (Family Keepers) Owiichiitaso (Helpers)

 Duties & Responsibilities

-- Must approach all their work based on love and compassion; and remain professional and set aside personal issues, keeping an open mind and not being judgmental.
+- Approach all their work based on love and compassion and remain professional.

-- Demonstrate teamwork alongside other DO and MDK staff to work in a productive environment carrying out assigned duties.
+- Demonstrate teamwork alongside other DO and other KIDO employees to work in a productive environment carrying out assigned duties.

-- Become familiar with MDK services provided to dibenjikewinan and become familiar with resources and general guidance when their assigned DO is not available.
+- Become familiar with MDK services provided to dibenjikewinan and become familiar with resources and general guidance when their assigned DO is not available, providing frontline tasks such as home visits, contacting dibenjikewin, and other duties.

 Qualifications